How Would an Extra $4,000 Help you?

 1. Selling Off Everything

-Clothing, shoes, some books, coins (the collection was given to me at Christmas I was told I could), some of the things my kids no longer use and a few household things.
+Clothing, shoes, some books, coins (the collection was given to me at Christmas we were told we could), some of the things our kids no longer use and a few household things.

 2. Finish Training and Enrol in Another Course

-While this won’t make me money immediately, it is an important part of making money on the side in the future and part of a career change I would like eventually.
-It will take time but I am excited by it.
+While this won’t make money immediately, it is an important part of making money on the side in the future and part of a career change we would like eventually.
+It will take time but we are excited by it.

 3. Focus On Business